zhang-mickey/computational-geometry/README.md

-**Describe algorithms to insert and detele points from a range tree.In your algorithm you do not need to take care of rebalancing the structure**
+**5.6 Describe algorithms to insert and detele points from a range tree.In your algorithm you do not need to take care of rebalancing the structure**

 insert in the main tree,do binary search at every nodes. for all the effected parents,walk back and do binary search on y coordinates.

-### Theorem 5.8 showed that a range tree on a set of n points in the plane requires O(nlogn) storage.
+### (5.8)Theorem 5.8 showed that a range tree on a set of n points in the plane requires O(nlogn) storage.
 One could bring down the storage requirements by storing associated structures only with a subset of the nodes in the main tree.

 a.
 Suppose that only the nodes with depth 0, 2, 4, 6, . . . have an associated
 structure.
 Show how the query algorithm can be adapted to answer